Dimmanzo/smart-budget/README.md

 ## Validator Testing

-- __Python Linter__: No errors found when passing through PEP8 linter.
+- __Python Linter__: There are some E501 line too long errors in the [CI Python Linter](https://pep8ci.herokuapp.com/).
+Efforts were made to make the lines as short as possible, but some errors were left for better readability.
 - __gspread__: Ensured no authorization errors with Google Sheets.
 - __Colorama__: Verified color output works across different terminal emulators.